lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   For reasons of completeness and consistency, the type EncryptedValue has been exchanged in all occurrences.
-This includes the protection of centrally generated private keys, encryption of certificates, and protection of revocation passphrases.
+This includes the protection of centrally generated private keys, encryption of certificates, proof-of-possession methods, and protection of revocation passphrases.
 To properly differentiate the support of EnvelopedData instead of EncryptedValue, CMP version 3 is introduced in case a transaction is supposed to use EnvelopedData.